MEDICALLY REVIEWED BY: Kelli Whitmire

 Xanax addiction can be dangerous.
 However, we have talked with a lot of people who believe Xanax is necessary when feeling pressured, scared, anxious or stressed.
 Although we realize, certain individuals do require Xanax for specific medical conditions, others do not.
 We have also read the reports linking Xanax to recreational drug use.
-There are numerous individuals trying to figure out how to get Xanax from a doctor.

 We have seen individuals who use Xanax for a long time or people misusing the drug become addicted.
 Despite the poor reputation as a recreational drug, Xanax is one of the most prescribed drugs within the United States.
 The drug impacts both the central nervous system and the brain.
-Xanax increases GABA or gamma-aminobutyric acid.
-This is a chemical in the brain responsible for slowing down the activity of nerve cells.
+Xanax increases GABA or gamma-aminobutyric acid, which is a chemical in the brain responsible for slowing down the activity of nerve cells.

 In this instance, the individual will receive a prescription.
 If the physician does not believe the person requires Xanax, the prescription will be denied.
 Xanax is available in different strengths including: